-I love to explore the possibilities the world has to offer.
-I study military education and security strategy, and I teach strategy and security studies at the UAE National Defense College.
-I have a soft spot for books, which is one reason I write fiction in addition to my academic research.
-It is an adventure–in so many ways–to live in the Arabian Gulf region, and it has opened my eyes to the challenges and opportunities facing the world today.
+Nathan Toronto works to imagine a better world.
+He studies military education and Middle East politics, and he teaches strategy and security studies at the UAE National Defense College.
+He has a soft spot for books, which is one reason he writes fiction in addition to his academic research.
+Living in the Gulf region has opened his eyes to the challenges and opportunities facing the world today.
 He is married with four children.

-The statues stand outside the Red Cross/Red Crescent Museum in Geneva, Switzerland.
-They were sculpted by Swiss artist Carl Bucher, and they represent those who have suffered as a result of human rights abuses.
-See one account of visiting this museum here.
+The statues, outside the Red Cross/Red Crescent Museum in Geneva, Switzerland, were sculpted by Swiss artist Carl Bucher, and they represent those who have suffered as a result of human rights abuses.

-This camel showed a remarkable level of interest in me while we were on a desert safari near Qariat Bu Dhib, in the Emirate of Abu Dhabi.
+This camel showed a remarkable level of interest in me while we were on a desert safari near Qariat Bu Dhib, Emirate of Abu Dhabi.